How to help your children get onto the property ladder

 What’s the best way to help first time buyers onto the ladder?

 According to Legal and General, on average, ‘the Bank of Mum and Dad’ are gifting up to £18,000 to help their kids get on the ladder.
-That could cover some of the deposit, the stamp duty, or the fees associated with buying a home.
+That could cover some of the deposit or the fees associated with buying a home.
 However, very few parents take the time to work out the best way to:

 a) Gift money for a house deposit